Magic Smoke Electronics

 Panel Design

-I decided to build this module as a 1U Mini-VCO / Super-LFO module as shown on the right.
+I built a prototype module as a 1U Mini-VCO / Super-LFO module as shown on the right.
 The upper switch selects VCO or LFO range and the lower switch selects the input between SYNC or PWM.
 Pulse width defaults to 50% when the control is set to SYNC.
 NOISE is normalled to the FM input jack and a bi-color LED indicates the frequency.
+Note the image on the right is an actual photograph of a panel made by gluing a laser print of the FPE design to an aluminum panel and lightly coating with lacquer.

 1U VCO/LFO FrontPanelExpress design file